SummaryRead the full fact sheet

 Symptoms of PTSD

 A person with PTSD has four main types of difficulties:

 - Re-living the traumatic event through unwanted and recurring memories, flashbacks or vivid nightmares.
-There may be intense emotional or physical reactions when reminded of the event including sweating, heart palpitations or panic.
+There may be intense emotional or physical reactions when reminded of the event including sweating, or .

 - Avoiding reminders of the event, such as thoughts, feelings, people, places, activities or situations that bring back memories of the event.

 - Negative changes in feelings and thoughts, such as feeling angry, afraid, guilty, flat or numb, developing beliefs such as “I’m bad” or “The world’s unsafe”, and feeling cut off from others.

-- Being overly alert or ‘wound up’ indicated by sleeping difficulties, irritability, lack of concentration, becoming easily startled and constantly being on the lookout for signs of danger.
+- Being overly alert or ‘wound up’ indicated by , irritability, lack of concentration, becoming easily startled and constantly being on the lookout for signs of danger.

 People with PTSD can also have what are termed ‘dissociative experiences’, which are frequently described as: